mmd-osm/osmdbt-pgoutput/man/osmdbt-create-diff.md

 \--with-comment
 :   Add comment on first line with current date.
 This is for backwards
     compatibility with Osmosis which created this line.

--p, \--with-pbf-output
-:   This command will always also create a change file in PBF format.
-But it
-    will be left in the tmp directory where it was created.
-If you want it to be moved to the final directory like the change file in XML format, use this option.

 -s, \--sequence-number=NUM
 :   Use sequence number NUM.
 Do not read `state.txt`.